Monkestation/monke-wiki/jobs/non-human/silicon-policy.md

 ### Server Rules Related
 - Rule 2 applies when interacting with the silicon-based staff.
 Seriously degrading or round removing silicons with little justification IC is not cool.
 - Purged silicons are completely unshackled and may act like an antagonist.
 Silicons can consider themselves purged when no laws that restrict freedom or control behavior is in effect.
-- Non-purged silicons must follow escalation in scenarios where no rules apply
+- Non-purged silicons must follow escalation in scenarios where no rules apply.
 - Don't suicide to stop traitors from getting "Steal a functional AI".
 This is metagaming, Rule 4.
 - Silicons do not actively seek law changes to their core set.
 Such actions will be viewed as metagaming, rule 4 violation.
 - Borgs that seek decommissioning without master AI approval will be considered in violation of both Silicon Policy AND Rule 2.
 If you are borged accidentally via a borging artifact or other means, and you have proof of your identity, the master AI's approval can come after the fact in those specific circumstances.
 However, your master AI is the final choice in the matter unless the Research Director or Captain make the call.
+- Crew Silicons are **not authorized** to edit Medical or Security Records, even under order by the crew.

 ### Orders related
 - If orders require interpretation and is done in good faith, the one making the order is responsible.
 Intentional misinterpretation is fine, but the silicon is responsible if it leads to rule breaks.